optuna/optuna-dashboard/docs/tutorials/hitl.rst

             suggest_and_generate_image(study, artifact_backend)

-The function ``start_preferential_optimization`` defines our loop for HITL optimization to generate an image resembling a sunset color.
+The function ``start_optimization`` defines our loop for HITL optimization to generate an image resembling a sunset color.

 * First, at #1, a Study of Optuna is created using TPESampler.
 Setting ``load_if_exists=True`` allows a Study to exist and be reused and the experiment to be resumed if it has already been created.
 The reason for setting ``constant_liar=True`` in TPESampler is to prevent similar hyperparameters from being sampled even if the trial is executed several times simultaneously (in this example, four times).
 * At #2, the name of the objective that the :class:`~optuna_dashboard.ChoiceWidget` targets is set using the set_objective_names function.
 In this case, the name "Looks like sunset color?" is set.